BayesianModelingandComputationInPython/BookCode_Edition1/Errata.md

 * pg. xvi bit "and may require a couple **read troughs**" should be "bit rapid, and may require a couple **read-throughs**" (Thanks John M. Shea)

-* pg. xvi "For a reference on Python, or how to setup the computation environment needed for this book, go to README.md in Github to understand how to setup a code environment" on the online version should be: "For a reference on how to setup the computation environment needed for this book, read environment installation." on the printed version should be: "For a reference on how to setup the computation environment needed for this book, go to README.md in GitHhub"
+* pg. xvi "For a reference on Python, or how to setup the computation environment needed for this book, go to README.md in Github to understand how to setup a code environment" should be: "For a reference on how to setup the computation environment needed for this book, go to README.md in GitHhub"

 * pg.
 26 "1E8.
 Rerun Code block" should be "1E8.
 Rerun Code Block"